KULH2011 – The Cultural History of Nature

 - be able to study textual and visual primary sources from the perspective of the cultural history of nature

-- have basic knowledge of the development of ideas about the relationship between man and nature
+- have basic knowledge of the development of ideas about nature and human relationships to nature

-- have basic knowledge about how practices concerning nature changes societies
+- have basic knowledge of how practices of nature affect societies and vice versa.

-- have basic knowledge about the development of theories about nature-culture relations in cultural history and the cultural sciences
+- have basic knowledge about the development of theories of nature and nature-culture relations in cultural history and the cultural sciences

 Students who are admitted to study programmes at UiO must each semester register which courses and exams they wish to sign up for in Studentweb.